-Kids learn how to feel about their bodies, abilities, everything -- from what you say and do.
-They are likely to imitate your actions.
-The most powerful way to teach your kids healthy habits is not by rewarding or punishing them.
+Kids learn how to feel about their bodies, abilities -- everything -- from what you say and do.
+The most powerful way to teach them healthy habits is not with rewards or punishment.
 Instead, act in a positive way and model healthy behaviors.

-Setting a good example will help them be happy and maintain a healthy weight.
+When you set a good example, you’ll help them learn good ways to feel happy and make healthy choices.
 Have changes to make yourself?
 That's OK.
 You can do it together.

 Bad Habit # 1: Criticizing Yourself